Aparna2320/AITextify/README.md

-# AITextify
+# Text-Detection-
-Extracts text from images using OpenCV for text detection and Tesseract OCR for recognition, with preprocessing techniques to enhance accuracy.
+Cutting-edge technology enabling precise identification and extraction of text from images or documents.
+Revolutionizing data processing by swiftly detecting and deciphering text in diverse visual contexts.